-USF attended the European Movement International Federal Assembly, on Friday 24 and Saturday 25 November 2017.
+USF attended the Federal Assembly of European Movement International, Friday 24 and Saturday 25 November 2017.

 Along with ETUC and other Trade Unions, USF delegates were present to underline the importance of the Social Pillar for the future of Europe.
 EMI advocates “a complete rethink of EU budget priority areas, rather than indiscriminate cuts on all budget lines.” [more…]

 Topics which were discussed in the plenary included: